 - cross-compliance standards link financial support to EU rules on the environment, as well as human, plant and animal health;

 - green direct payments put in place mandatory actions (maintaining permanent grassland, crop diversity and ecological focus areas), each geared towards protecting the environment and tackling climate change;

 - rural development policy supports investments and farming activities that contribute to climate action and the sustainable management of natural resources.

-The new CAP will take further steps towards achieving a green and sustainable system of agriculture in the EU.
-It will include:
+The CAP 2023-27 entered into force on 1 January 2023.
+It takes further steps towards achieving a green and sustainable system of agriculture in the EU.
+It includes:

 - a more simplified, flexible, and targeted approach;